Best free iPad apps

 Of those we unearthed, here's our pick of the best free iPad apps of 2017.
 Note that apps marked 'universal' will run on your iPad and iPhone, optimising themselves accordingly.

-New this week: Bear
+New this week: Instapaper

 A halfway house between full-fledged writing tool and capable note-taker, Bear provides a beautiful environment for tapping out words on an iPad.